downloadplanet/downloadplanet/7900-brushes-collection-for-illustrator-scatter-artistic-ai-180730.md

-# 7900 Brushes collection for Illustrator Scatter & Artistic (AI)<br />www.graphicxtras.com -- Brushes for Illustrator collection
+# 7900 Brushes collection for Illustrator Scatter & Artistic (AI)
+www.graphicxtras.com -- Brushes for Illustrator collection

 Brushes Collection for Adobe (R) Illustrator COMMERCIAL USE OK.
 All designs by graphicxtras.com / Andrew Buckle.
 Use items to create products for sale, hobby items and more